Physics-informed diffusion models in spectral space: Conclusion

 \section{Conclusion}

-We introduced physics-informed spectral diffusion (PISD), a generative framework for parametric PDEs that operates in a latent space of scaled spectral coefficients and enforces physics-informed constraints during inference using Adam-based updates.
-By normalizing spectral coefficients according to the data distribution, PISD ensures that the diffusion process remains within a class of functions with controlled Sobolev regularity, allowing PDE guidance throughout the sampling process and yielding significantly lower PDE residuals than existing methods.
+We have introduced \emph{physics-informed spectral diffusion} (\PISD), a generative framework for parametric \PDEs\ that operates in a latent space of scaled spectral coefficients and enforces physics-informed constraints during inference using Adam-based updates.
+By normalizing spectral coefficients according to the data distribution, \PISD\ ensures that the diffusion process remains within a class of functions with controlled Sobolev regularity, allowing \PDE\ guidance throughout the sampling process and yielding significantly lower \PDE\ residuals than existing methods.

-Across forward and inverse problems for Poisson, Helmholtz, and Navier--Stokes equations, PISD matches or outperforms existing diffusion-based PDE solvers in reconstruction accuracy while significantly reducing inference time, achieving roughly a 3× speedup compared to FunDPS and a 15× speedup compared to DiffusionPDE.
+Across forward and inverse problems for Poisson, Helmholtz, and Navier--Stokes equations, \PISD\ matches or outperforms existing diffusion-based \PDE\ solvers in reconstruction accuracy while significantly reducing inference time, achieving roughly a 3× speedup compared to FunDPS and a 15× speedup compared to DiffusionPDE.